DOIS CONCEITOS DE LEGITIMIDADE CONSTITUCIONAL

 Downloads

-Adam Shinar, Reichman University
+Adam Shinar, Universidade Reichman

 ABLONCZY, Bálint, Conversations on the Fundamental Law of Hungary: Interviews with József Szájer, Hungarian Member of European Parliament, and Gergely Gulyás, Member of Parliament in Hungary.
 Budapest: Elektromédia, 2012